San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Houston has combined with its opponents to score more than 44 points in seven of 15 games this season.
+- The combined points per game average of the two teams, 41.6, is 1.9 points fewer than Sunday's over/under.

-- Sunday's total is 2.4 points higher than the combined 41.6 PPG average of the two teams.
+- The 49 points per game these two squads have allowed to opponents this season are 5.5 more than the 43.5 over/under in this contest.

-- The 49 points per game these two squads have allowed to opponents this season are 5.0 more than the 44 total in this contest.
+- The 49ers and their opponents have scored an average of 47.1 points per game in 2021, 3.6 more than Sunday's total.

-- The 44.5 PPG average total in Texans games this season is 0.5 points more than this game's over/under.
+- The 43.5-point over/under for this game is 1.0 point below the 44.5 points per game average total in Texans games this season.

 49ers stats and trends